 G-Computation

-The QMG memo memo actually recommends supplementing MNL with G-computation to calculate proper p-values and estimates on impacts.
+The QMG memo memo recommends supplementing MNL with G-computation to calculate proper p-values and estimates on impacts.
 The code for this in SAS was written by the RTU; however, to my knowledge no equivalent has been written in R as of yet.
 This method uses a bootstrap estimate of standard error when performing its Wald statistic calculation which can significantly increase the time complexity of the calculation as the model and data grows more complex.
 Because this method has not yet been formally written in R, I recommend consulting the RTU/QMG for assistance on setting this up.

 Linear mixed-effects model without “lower-level” predictors

 A mixed-effect model, which for our purposes are identical to hierarchical-level models (HLM) and mixed-level models (MLM) are used at MDRC to model data with a natural “nesting” structure, e.g children within classrooms within schools.
+A simple chi-square tests is not appropriate for nested data since the observations are not independent.
 While mathematically possible, we have not yet found an R package to easily work with multinomial logistic mixed-effect models.
 Here we cover an actual categorical treatment used but I do include some possible areas of investigation at the end of this memo.
 This method does use dummy variables but accounts for them in aggregate, thereby avoiding the previously listed issues with multiple dummy variable analyses.

 For mixed effects models, we reference a omnibus test method that was proposed by Amy Taub and Marie-Andree Somers for the VIQI project.
 Note that there exists a mixed extract in the mdrcAnalysis package but I am not using it here for increased consistency between the quantitative and categorical response analysis code.
 Here I am synthetically generating data with nesting structure.
 It is extremely important to note here that the numbers that show up as a result of these analyses are basically nonsensical.
 The data and model construction are used in the absence of publicly available, unproblematic data.